Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Implementation

 Our framework provides the MS evolution of massive stars, but for the post-MS phases we currently rely on the stellar tracks from \citet{Hurley2000}.
 To ensure a smooth and self-consistent transition between the two regimes, we must reconcile how the post-MS evolution is initialized, particularly the value of the helium core mass at TAMS.
 In the \citet{Hurley2000} formalism, this is controlled through parameter $M_0$.
 Although referred to as an “effective initial mass" by \citet{Hurley2000}, $M_0$ is used as a variable that sets the helium core mass once the envelope begins to decouple from the core.
 During the MS, $M_0$ is set equal to the total stellar mass $M$, but during later evolutionary stages $M_0$ is held fixed while $M$ continues to change with mass loss.
 For our purposes, $M_0$ must instead be set to reflect the convective core mass produced by our framework.

-When the \texttt{BRCEK} framework is enabled, the convective core mass is calculated at each timestep during the MS. The helium core mass at the start of the Hertzsprung gap (HG) phase depends on the current $M_0$, so we update $M_0$ to a value consistent with the calculated convective core mass at TAMS using a root-finding method.
+When the \texttt{BRCEK} framework is enabled, the convective core mass is calculated at each timestep during the MS. The helium core mass at the start of the Hertzsprung gap (HG) phase depends on the current $M_0$, so we update $M_0$ to a value consistent with the calculated convective core mass at TAMS using a bracketing root-finding method as implemented in the Boost C\texttt{++} library.
 We set the updated parameter $M_0$ as

 This ensures physical consistency in both mass loss and mass gain scenarios.
 For stars that lose mass ($M < M_\mathrm{ZAMS}$), the condition prevents $M_0$ from dropping below the current total mass $M$, which would otherwise cause an unphysical luminosity drop during the stellar contraction phase at the MS hook.
 This issue is particularly relevant for intermediate-mass stars (5-10 $M_\odot$) due to the luminosity treatment in this mass range (see Section \ref{UpdatedStellarTracks}).
 For mass gain cases ($M > M_\mathrm{ZAMS}$), the default formalism tends to overestimate the helium core mass at TAMS.
 We therefore allow $M_0$ to drop below $M$, but never below $M_\mathrm{ZAMS}$, ensuring reasonable stellar evolution tracks for these stars.